Great Camps: History

 As the region's hotels became more refined and elaborate, so too did the camps.
 But the use of rustic, native materials and craftsmen remained, as did a tendency to use separate buildings for separate functions, from dining to sleeping cabins, bowling alleys to dance pavilions, some connected by covered walkways as features of a distinctive Adirondack Architecture.

-The largest and most luxurious camps were generally built on large landholdings; Adirondack land was cheap and the buyers were extraordinarily wealthy.
+The largest and most luxurious camps were generally built on large landholdings; Adirondack land was cheap, and the buyers were extraordinarily wealthy.
 Many of them were Jewish families excluded from the traditional Adirondack resorts.
 For example, the rules of the Lake Placid Club specifically excluded anyone "against whom there is any reasonable physical, moral, social or race objection ...
 This invariable rule is rigidly enforced: it is found impracticable to make exceptions to Jews or others excluded...."
 Excluded wealthy Jews such as Otto Kahn, Alfred Lewisohn, Daniel Guggenheim, and Evelyn Lehman Ehrich and Harriet Lehman (daughters of one of the founders of brokerage firm Lehman Brothers) purchased land and constructed Great Camps.

-Elaborate private lodges and cabins owned by groups of wealthy Easterners were subsequently constructed in the western United States, especially in the Rocky Mountains.
+Elaborate private lodges and cabins owned by groups of wealthy Easterners were subsequently constructed in the Western United States, especially in the Rocky Mountains.
 Often families departed from New York or Chicago and traveled by train to spend long periods in summer in the high country.
 Some lodges in the West were built by railroad interests, which were able to pick the best land while surveying potential rail routes.

 Preservation

-The term "great camp" was used as early as 1916, although it was not until the late twentieth century, when preservation of these historic properties became a widely shared concern, that the term gained popular currency.
+The term "great camp" was used as early as 1916, although it was not until the late 20th century, when preservation of these historic properties became a widely shared concern, that the term gained popular currency.
 By 1921, in A History of the Adirondacks, Alfred Lee Donaldson was writing that "Among Adirondack terms calling for exact definition is the word 'camp.'...
-If you chance to know a millionaire, you may be housed in a cobblestone castle, tread on Persian rugs, bathe in a marble tub, and retire by electric light--and still your host may call his mountain home a 'camp.'"
+If you chance to know a millionaire, you may be housed in a cobblestone castle, tread on Persian rugs, bathe in a marble tub, and retire by electric light—and still your host may call his mountain home a 'camp.'"

 The realization that the camps were vulnerable to development, neglect, or outright demolition came when, in 1975, Syracuse University announced plans to sell Sagamore Camp, which had been a gift to the university from Margaret Emerson.
-As Craig Gilborn, Director of the Adirondack Museum put it "If a college or university, regarded as the best societal steward of cultural properties, could now treat them as part of an investment portfolio, then the camps were in real jeopardy."
-Particularly worrisome was that, under the Forever Wild provision of the New York State Constitution, if the camp were acquired by the state as part of the Forest Preserve, the buildings would have to be destroyed.
+As Craig Gilborn, director of the Adirondack Museum put it, "If a college or university, regarded as the best societal steward of cultural properties, could now treat them as part of an investment portfolio, then the camps were in real jeopardy."
+Particularly worrisome was that under the Forever Wild provision of the New York Constitution, if the camp were acquired by the state as part of the Forest Preserve, the buildings would have to be destroyed.